revothan/carbonix/README.md

 - Generates immutable proof-of-retirement certificates
 - Records beneficiary and purpose information

-These contracts work with a React-based frontend, integrated with Xellar Kit for wallet management and IDRX for transactions, all deployed on the Lisk blockchain to leverage its speed, low fees, and growing ecosystem.
+These contracts work with a TypeScript-based React frontend, integrated with Xellar Kit for wallet management and IDRX for transactions, all deployed on the Lisk blockchain to leverage its speed, low fees, and growing ecosystem.

 ## Repository Structure